CSCI 435 Multimedia Systems Programming (3 credits)

 Abstract:

 This is an introductory course of multimedia.
 We discuss various types of media, how they are created, edited, processed, indexed, stored, transmitted, retrieved, and how to design an interface to access them.
 Students will gain hands-on experiences in establishing a multimedia database for Internet access.
-Implement PDA and mobile devices for multimedia display.
-We will also explore related underlying principles of multimedia technologies.
-This course will have many lab times for practice.
-Students should have some knowledge of linear algebra and multivariable calculus.
+We will explore related underlying principles of multimedia technologies such as Fourier Transform, Convolution and Filtering, Entropy, Matching and Recognition.
+Students should have the knowledge of linear algebra and multivariable calculus.

 Covered topics:

-1) Different types of media and Creating various media data: Sound and wave, frequency, different formats of sound
+1) Different types of media and Creating various media data: Sound and wave, frequency, sampling theory and aliasing, different formats of signal, Fourier Transform, convolution, filtering, MIDI, etc.

-2) Image and Video: image resolution, intensity and color, image transform, image stitching, photoshop, video, surveillance,
+2) Image and Video: camera, image resolution, HDR, intensity and color, image Fourier transform, image stitching, panorama, Affine transform, non-linear transformation, image filtering, edge detection and region segmentation, video, view blending, surveillance, optical flow and motion, etc.

-4) Data compression and transmission: Frequency based compression, JPG, MPEG compression, filtering
+4) Media compression and transmission: encoding and decoding, Entropy based coding, Hoffman coding, Frequency based compression, hybrid coding, JPG, MPEG compression, filtering, etc.

 Testing, Grading, and Evaluation Policies and Procedures

 The goal of this course is to provide students basic knowledge of multimedia and underlying concept.
-Through several projects to create multimedia databases, students will gain skills of using image, audio, video, animation, 3D model to establish a small multimedia database, and touch advanced multimedia devices and software.
+Through several projects and homework to process multimedia materials and create multimedia dataset, students will gain skills of using image, audio, video, animation, 3D model to establish a small multimedia database, and touch advanced multimedia devices and software.
 A final test on the concept and principle will also be given.

-Projects and presentation: 70%.
-Final test on Concept: 30%.
-Proper curving will be done at the end of the semester.
+Projects and presentation: 20%.
+Final test on concept: 20%.
+Programming homework: 40%, and Quizzes: 20%.
 The grades will follow our school’s regulation.

 System requirements: